SuperOfficeDocs/data-access/docs/netserver/archive-providers/index.md

 * Available Entities
 * Available Columns

 **Entities** add a dimension that database views do not possess.
 They act as an additional **filtering** capability.
 For example, not all, but several archive providers return rows that are of multiple types.
 This means that a single query can return rows of details that represent several different types of rows like appointment, sale, and document.
-On providers that support multiple entities, it possible to tell the provider to only return one or two types of rows, and ignore the rest.
+On providers that support multiple entities, it is possible to tell the provider to only return one or two types of rows and ignore the rest.

 Executing complex queries requires a way to specify criteria, and archive providers do this with **archive restrictions**.